adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I’ll ask her," agreed Dorothy.
 "And this chair," said the King.

-How the King Changed His Mind
+## How the King Changed His Mind

 After their dinner went out to listen to a rabbit band.
 The rabbits were playing upon golden instruments and dressed in neat uniforms.

 "And now," he said, "we will now present the Royal Band of Whiskered Friskers."

 As he spoke the musicians struck up a dance melody while into the room pranced **the Whiskered Friskers**1.
 They were eight pretty rabbits dressed in gauzy purple skirts fastened around their waists with diamond bands.

 The Friskers began their pranks, and these were so comical that Dorothy laughed with real enjoyment.
-They not only danced together, but they leaped over one an- other, stood upon their heads and hopped and skipped here and there.
+They not only danced together, but they leaped over one another, stood upon their heads and hopped and skipped here and there.
 Finally, they all made double somersaults.

 "They’re fine!"
 Dorothy said to the King.